Form 8822: Everything You Need to Know

 - You also can write a letter to the IRS including the same information required in Form 8822.
 Failing to change your mailing address with the IRS might have some penalties if time-sensitive supplies are dispatched to your last identified address.
 You are deemed to have obtained something the IRS sends to your final identified address, which means the IRS would not have to offer you extra time to answer a letter demanding that you just pay extra tax, for instance, simply since you forgot to update your mailing address after you moved.

 If you need help filling out Form 8822, you can post your legal need (or post your job) on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.